August 31, 2011 14 Comments

 In 2009—in his capacity as head of the African Union—Libya’s Moammar Gadhafi had proposed that the economically crippled continent adopt the Gold Dinar… Had a gold revolution engulfed oil-rich African and Persian-Gulf states this would have spelt trouble for the debt-strapped West.

 If only symbolically, a gold revolution across Arabia and Africa would have outweighed by far the significance of a democratic revolution…

 A Gadhafi-driven gold revolution would have… imperiled the positions of central bankers and their political and media power-brokers.
 The former surreptitiously print away the fruits of the people’s labor; the latter scramble their brains so that they don’t know they are being robbed blind.

-Last week facts emerged that should send a chill down the spine.
-According to Bloomberg, a rebel group known as the Transitional National Council released a statement announcing that they have created a Central Bank in Benghazi to control monetary policy in the new regime, and they have even appointed a governor to this Central Bank of Libya, temporarily headquartered in Benghazi.
+Funnily enough, according to Bloomberg, a rebel group known as the Transitional National Council last week released a statement announcing that they have created a Central Bank in Benghazi to control monetary policy in the new regime.
+They have even appointed a governor to this Central Bank of Libya, temporarily headquartered in Benghazi.

 Since when has a central bank been created in just a few weeks out of a popular uprising?
 How ‘rag-tag’ are these rebels?
 What help from foreign powers have they been enjoying to organize something as sophisticated as this?